Switching your print on demand supplier? Get in touch with us here

 design brainstorming

-The first step to a custom t-shirt is a custom design.
+The first step to custom print t-shirts is a custom design.
 So, finding design inspiration to fuel your custom t-shirt ideas may be helpful.
 To get a sense of what kind of designs are best for your custom t-shirt, consider the type of person who will wear it.
 If you’re the end consumer of your product, it’s probably safe to stick with your personal style preferences.

 On the other hand, if you’re creating a t-shirt as a personalized gift for a friend or loved one, consider what design style they would gravitate towards.
 Similarly, consider the niche or specific market segment you want to cater to if you’re starting an online t-shirt business.
 With a better idea of who will wear your t-shirt, you can let your imagination run wild!